Suggestion: Watch the 20 minutes video tutorial before reading this article

 5. Care instructions, fiber composition & other labeling requirements

 As I already mentioned in this article, Vietnamese clothing and home textiles suppliers don’t necessarily keep track of foreign labeling requirements.

 Nor should they have to.

-When importing textiles from Vietnam, you need to provide a ‘ready made’ label file to your supplier.
-This label must, of course, include the mandatory textiles information (i.e., fiber composition and care instructions) in the destination country.
+When importing textiles from Vietnam, you need to provide a ‘ready-made’ label file to your supplier.
+This label must also comply with textiles labeling requirements (i.e., fiber composition and care instructions) in the destination country.